 I say all of this because it is what I told you last Tuesday.

-And this isn't as much as this particular instance is about Jeff Sessions.
+And this isn't as much as this particular instance is about Jeff Sessions, it's really bigger than that.

-They've tried everything they can do to delegitimize Donald Trump and his victory, phony recounts, phony stories about the Russians impacting the election.
+It's the Democrats now, they've tried everything they can do to delegitimize Donald Trump and his victory, phony recounts, phony stories about the Russians impacting the election.

 By the way, nobody picks up in the report that the NSA actually had a very different conclusion.

-And they very nicely said, well, they they don't quite have the same conclusion as these other agencies.
+And they very nicely said, well, they don't quite have the same conclusion as these other agencies.

 They don't tell you that the State Department, the White House, the Department of Defense, the Postal Service, let's see, the IRS, the Department of Personnel Management, in that case, 22 million Americans' personal files hacked by the Chinese.